 For a quintessential Cyprus holiday, it’s best to become immersed in the country’s culture, which, of course, includes sampling its delectable cuisine.
 Lemosos Port is considered to be the gourmet capital of island.
 Cypriot food features Mediterranean flavors with influences by from the Middle East and Asia Minor.
 There really is no one best place to eat, as all the food is fresh and delicious.
 Wine aficionados will love the Limassol district where there are several vineyards and tours galore.
 Try visiting during its wine festival from late August to early September.
 The Aphrodite festival also takes in the beginning of September.
 The country’s most spirited festival is the Limassol Carnival (February 20 to March 2).
 Visitors can expect endless partying, countless parades, vivid exhibitions and copious food.

 Booking an all inclusive holiday to Cyprus takes away all the trouble normally associated with booking a holiday.
-With HolidayGems, we can provide you with your Cyprus flights and hotel, food and drink in one price, providing the ideal Cyprus holiday package.
+With HolidayGems, we can provide you with your Cyprus flights and hotel, food and drink in one price, providing the ideal Cyprus holiday deal.

 If you’re looking into a family holiday to Cyprus or an all inclusive holiday, check out our range of deals and offers – booking a cheap Cyprus all inclusive has never been easier!Cyprus